exonum/exonum-doc/src/get-started/java-binding.md

 framework.

 !!! note
-    Exonum Java uses separate port for the external service API.
-It is used for Java services only.
-Exonum and Rust endpoints are accessible via different port that is configured separately.
+    Java services use a _separate_ server from Rust services.
+    The TCP ports of Java and Rust servers are specified when a node is started, see [«Running the node»](#running-the-node) section for details.

 ### Configuration